fuashaalemiriam05-a11y/task/README.md

 console.log("hello world")
 ```
 ## how to add links
-the AI module was provided by [fuashaaleemiriam] (<https://github.com/fuashaalemiriam05-a11y/task/edit/main/README.md>)
+the AI module was provided by [fuashaale miriam] (<https://github.com/fuashaalemiriam05-a11y/task/edit/main/README.md>)